How we make recycled plastic textiles

 We’re bothered about the environmental impact of our products.
 That’s why we use long strand yarn to improve tensile strength and reduce the risk of microfibre shedding.

 Although our textiles are machine washable, realistically they should only need that kind of deep clean on rare occasions.
 When they are washed, we always recommend short, cold cycles with full loads and no spin dry; doing so will help minimise the shedding of microfibres.

 It's our goal to minimise waste plastic in our packaging, opting whenever possible to use sustainable, recycled and recyclable paper and card alternatives.

 A million plastic bottles are discarded every minute.
 By maximising the quality and lifespan of our products, we're taking some of that throw-away plastic and giving it a chance to have a more purposeful and useful life.

 One question we're often asked regards the potential for microfibre shedding when washing our products.
 We want the environmental impact of our products to be as positive as possible.

-In 2018, 40% of the plastic bottles we used were retrieved from rivers and waterways which were destined for the ocean.
+Roughly 40% of the plastic bottles we recycle are retrieved from rivers and waterways which were destined for the ocean.
 It's important to us that the plastic we retrieve doesn't end up in the sea in any form, so we're constantly working on ways to limit microfibre shedding.
 You can read all about what we're doing and how you can help by following the link below.